diz-vara/CarND-Traffic-Sign-Classifier-Project/P2_writeup.md

 assigned to the Validation set, and 28520 - to the train set, which was augmented to 172000 images (4000 images per class).

 In this setup, I got wonderful validation accuracy up to .9985 - but test accuracy was the same.
-The explanation is very simple: originally we had different sings (I mean different physical objects) in train and validation sets.
+The explanation is very simple: originally we had different signs (I mean different physical objects) in train and validation sets.
 After merging and shuffling, that separation gone away - and I got high score.
 But this high score did not reflect real network capability.